Aliases for ABCB7 Gene

 ABCB7 (ATP Binding Cassette Subfamily B Member 7) is a Protein Coding gene.
-Diseases associated with ABCB7 include Anemia, Sideroblastic, With Ataxia and X-Linked Sideroblastic Anemia With Ataxia.
-Among its related pathways are Cytosolic iron-sulfur cluster assembly and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include ATPase activity and heme transporter activity.
+Diseases associated with ABCB7 include Anemia, Sideroblastic, And Spinocerebellar Ataxia and Sideroblastic Anemia.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and heme transporter activity.
 An important paralog of this gene is ABCB6.

 UniProtKB/Swiss-Prot for ABCB7 Gene